gov-cy/govcy-express-services/README.md

    - `.env.production` for production

 #### Secret environment variables
-The following secret environment variables are used to configure the server:
+The following secret environment variables are used to configure the server (note the values below are examples, you need to replace them with your own values):

 ```dotenv
 # 🔐 Session